randaalex/finance_bot/pkg/firefly/docs/ConfigurationApi.md

 )

 func main() {
-    name := "single_user_mode" // string | The configuration value name.
-    value := "value_example" // string | Can be a number or a boolean.
+    name := openapiclient.ConfigValueUpdateFilter("configuration.is_demo_site") // ConfigValueUpdateFilter | The name of the configuration value you want to update. value := TODO // string | Can be a number, a string, boolean or object.
 This depends on the actual configuration value.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)